(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 "I should thank you, General Zouchouten, for what you did," Yasha murmurs, polite even now.

 "Do not thank me."
-It's a low growl, one steeped not in malice but self-loathing.
-"You don't have to thank me for such a thing.
-I should have joined you myself when you came to destroy Taishakuten."
+It's a low growl, one steeped not in malice but self-loathing, and Zouchouten goes on, "You don't have to thank me for such a thing.
+I should've joined you myself when you came to destroy Taishakuten."

-Yasha gazes at the frozen form of the god of war in anguish, and says quietly, "I failed.
+Yasha gazes in anguish at the frozen form of the God of War, and says quietly, "I failed, wherever it really mattered.
 Not only to avenge my tribe, but to protect him.
 My son… as good as dead.
 I failed him."

 "All of us failed, Lord Yasha.
-Some more than others."
-Zouchouten's tone is bitter, and Yasha turns to him then, his eyes suddenly soft as he replies, "And now we both live without our purposes.
-My Ashura is gone, your Lady Karura is gone."
+Some more than others," Zouchouten mutters in a bitter tone, and Yasha turns to him then, his remaining eye suddenly soft as he replies, "And now we both live without our purposes.
+My Ashura is gone, your Lady Karura is gone," he sighs defeatedly.

-Zouchouten shakes his head violently and mutters, "My Lady Karura?
+Zouchouten shakes his head violently and replies, "My Lady Karura?
 No, she was never mine.
 I never had her by any stretch of the imagination.
-I had only a foolish hope, Lord Yasha."
+I had only a foolish hope, Lord Yasha," he murmurs, looking up at the sky because it will forever remind him of her.

-Yasha studies the other man and sighs, "That is a pity.
+Yasha studies the other god, and tells him sadly, "That is a pity.
 You never told her, I take it?"

 "No. It wouldn't have made a difference."

-The Guardian Warrior tilts his head, and then says, "Lady Karura always admired you, you know."
+The Guardian Warrior tilts his head to the side, studies Zouchouten as if trying to decide what to say, and then goes with, "Lady Karura always admired you, you know."

 Zouchouten turns away.
 He won't let Yasha see him cry again.
-Humiliating, to now be the second most powerful man in all of Tenkai, and to be observed with tears on his face by the man who doesn't cry even when his son is gone.
+Humiliating, to now be the second most powerful person in all of Tenkai, and to be observed with tears on his face by the god who doesn't cry even when his son is gone.
+Actually, Yasha sobs at night all alone, but no one but Kujaku will ever know that one.
+Zouchouten, like almost everybody else, thinks Yasha is much more unemotional than he really is.

-"I think," Yasha continues, "that in her own way, she loved you –"
+"I think," Yasha continues slowly, "that in her own way, she loved you –"

 "Lady Karura loved only her sister, and by the end, she despised me.
 As she should have," Zouchouten replies gruffly.
 He's trembling now, and Yasha feels only sympathy for him.